IBM/event-streams/_docs/04-security/01-managing-access.md

 In addition, {{site.data.reuse.long_name}} adds another service action called `cluster.read`.
 This service action is used to control connection access to the cluster.

-**Note:** Where the service action for an operation is shown in the table as a dash `-`, the operation is permitted to all roles.
+**Note:** Where the service action for an operation is shown in the previous table as a dash `-`, the operation is permitted to all roles.

 The mapping between service actions and {{site.data.reuse.long_name}} roles is described in the following table.